armandfardeau/dinghy-ffv4/content/en/docs/chronologies/tacking_and_gybing.md

 ---
-title: "Tacking and gybing"
+title: Tacking and gybing
 weight: 3
+display_reading_time: true
+display_share_buttons: true
+  - "/docs/chronologies"
+  - "/docs/chronologies/abattee"
 ---

-# Tacking and gybing

 Tacking and gybing are the basic dinghy maneuvers.
 We differentiate between classic maneuvers and rocking maneuvers.
 Tilting is an exaggeration of what is done naturally in strong winds.
 All you have to do is reproduce this movement.

 ## Tacking